 How to apply

-Full details of the selection criteria for admission to the DPhil in Population Health are available on the Graduate Admissions and Funding webpage for this course.
+Full details of the entry requirements for admission to the DPhil in Population Health are available on the Graduate Admissions webpage for this course.

 Applying to the University

 All applications for graduate study are processed on the University's Student System.
-Please visit the Applying for graduate study pages for full details.
+See Applying for graduate study for full details.

-Candidates are advised to refer to the Application Guide prior to making an application.
-An application fee of £50 per programme is required prior to uploading your complete application.
+Candidates are advised to refer to the Application Guide before making an application.
+An application fee of £75 per programme is required prior to uploading your complete application.
 This application fee is waived for students currently on a programme of study at the University of Oxford.